 Check out our range of Hydrant water bottles, which also include a sports bottle and maternity bottle.

-Many disabled people find it difficult to shower and some are unable to.
-This makes washing and keeping on top of your hygiene difficult, which can lead to sores and skin problems developing.
+Many disabled people find it difficult to shower and some people are unable to.
+This makes washing and keeping on top of your hygiene difficult, and this can lead to sores and skin problems developing.

-SwetWipes antibacterial body wipes are an ideal solution.
-Unlike general body wipes, SwetWipes are gentle and super-sized, designed for full body washes to help you keep clean.
+FreshWipes antibacterial body wipes are an ideal solution.
+Unlike general body wipes, FreshWipes are gentle and super-sized, designed for full body washes to help you keep clean.

-If you have a chronic condition, such as chronic fatigue syndrome, ME, MS, or mobility issues, Swetwipes can help take the pressure off having a shower and provide a safe way of managing your personal hygiene.
+If you have a chronic condition, such as chronic fatigue syndrome, ME, MS, or mobility issues, FreshWipes can help take the pressure off having a shower, and provide a safe way of managing your personal hygiene.

-SwetWipes would also work well for people who need to be bed washed.
-These antibacterial wipes will help to eradicate odour problems and are great for cleaning skin folds.
+FreshWipes would also work well for people who need to be bed washed.
+These anti-bacterial wipes will help to eradicate odour problems and are great for cleaning skin folds.

-The SwetWipes can be bought as a single pack of 12 or as a bundle of 5 packs (save £4.95).
+Available in three scents – coconut, grapefruit and unscented (coming soon) – the FreshWipes can be bought as a single pack of 12 or as a bundle of 5 packs, 10 packs or 36 packs.

-You can read our writer Lucy’s review of SwetWipes – she has been using them for a number of years.
+You can read our writer Lucy’s review of FreshWipes having used them for a number of years.

-Visit the Disability Horizons Shop to buy Swetwipes and find out more about its ingredients and uses.
+Visit the Disability Horizons Shop to buy FreshWipes and find out more about its ingredients and uses.

 Long-handled wash and beauty aids – from £3.60